Leo Szilard: Writings

+In 1961 he proposed the idea of "Mined Cities", an early example of mutually assured destruction.

 Szilard published a book of short stories, The Voice of the Dolphins (1961), in which he dealt with the moral and ethical issues raised by the Cold War and his own role in the development of atomic weapons.
 The title story described an international biology research laboratory in Central Europe.
 This became reality after a meeting in 1962 with Victor F. Weisskopf, James Watson and John Kendrew.
 When the European Molecular Biology Laboratory was established, the library was named The Szilard Library and the library stamp features dolphins.
 Other honors that he received included the Atoms for Peace Award in 1959, and the Humanist of the Year in 1960.
 A lunar crater on the far side of the Moon was named after him in 1970.
 The Leo Szilard Lectureship Award, established in 1974, is given in his honor by the American Physical Society.

 Cancer diagnosis and treatment

 In 1960, Szilard was diagnosed with bladder cancer.
 He underwent cobalt therapy at New York's Memorial Sloan-Kettering Hospital using a cobalt 60 treatment regimen that his doctors gave him a high degree of control over.
 A second round of treatment with an increased dose followed in 1962.
 The higher dose did its job and his cancer never returned.